snubwoody/type-safe-api/README.md

 ## TODO

 - Add include directive for file splitting
-- Add support for swagger files
+- Add an option to define the client name
 - Add builders for all types
-- Add array types to the schema
 - Convert to camel case or snake case depending on the language